Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 ### GUI:

 Current Rust GUI: v0.0.1-alpha
-(Help for the GUI version is appreciated)

 ### Note:
 - always check if a new version has been released
+- Help for the GUI verion is appreciated

 **What is currently in development?**
 - Forensic tools